theopn/theovim/src/theovim-help-doc.md

 <C-a> means pressing 'a' while holding 'Ctrl'.
 f a means pressing 'f' and then pressing 'a' in a short time.

+## Help

+- <leader> ?
+Bring up key binding help pop-up
+  - You can hit a key, pause for 2 seconds to bring up the key binding help pop-up
+- :TheovimHelp: Open this help document

 ## Insert Mode

 - j k: ESC + :update (writes to a file if there is a change)